Dorton Arena: Sports

 The Cougars became tenants after the Houston Mavericks moved to North Carolina in 1969.
 The Cougars were a "regional franchise", playing "home" games in Charlotte (Bojangles' Coliseum), Greensboro (Greensboro Coliseum), Winston-Salem Memorial Coliseum and Raleigh (Dorton Arena).
 Hall of Fame Coach Larry Brown began his coaching career with the Cougars in 1972.
 Billy Cunningham was the ABA MVP for Brown and the Cougars in the 1972-73 season.
 Despite a strong fan base, the Cougars were sold and moved to St. Louis in 1974.

 Dorton Arena was a popular venue for professional wrestling in the 70s and 80s, with sometimes weekly matches.
 Wrestler Rowdy Roddy Piper defeated "Nature Boy" Ric Flair for the National Wrestling Alliance U.S. Heavyweight championship in Dorton Arena on Jan.
 27, 1981.

 Beginning in 2016, it became the home of the Triangle Torch in American Indoor Football.
 The Torch have since played as members of Supreme Indoor Football but left Dorton Arena before the 2018 season in the American Arena League.

 Other events

 Besides hosting sporting events, the arena is also used for concerts during the North Carolina State Fair.
 Various conventions and fairs also use the floorspace of the arena as an exhibition space, often in conjunction with the neighboring Jim Graham building.
+One such event is the annual Southern Farm Show.

 The arena has hosted the FIRST Robotics Competition (FRC) regional robotics competition and was the first space to hold a regional in the state.

 Both Shaw University and Meredith College use Dorton Arena as a site for graduation, and the North Carolina School of Science and Mathematics uses the facility as a rain site for their commencement exercises.